-PMPR 4283 Pharmacy Law and Ethics (3 credit hours)
+PMPR 4283 Pharmacy Law and Ethics (3 cr. hrs)

 Pharmacy Law and Ethics is designed to introduce and develop knowledge regarding legal and ethical aspects of pharmacy practice.
 Topics to be covered include, but are not limited to: federal and state (Tennessee) statutes, rules, and regulations pertaining to the practice of pharmacy; general principles of law including criminal, civil, and administrative procedures; professionalism; professional and patient advocacy; and ethical principles of pharmacy practice.
-Prerequisites: Students must be enrolled in the second professional (P2) year of the curriculum and be in good academic standing.
+Prerequisites: Students must be enrolled in the second professional

-PMSC 4134 Pharmacokinetics and Pharmacogenomics (4 credit hours)
+PMSC 4134 Pharmacokinetics and Pharmacogenomics (4 cr. hrs)

 This course provides students with an understanding of the concepts of absorption, distribution, metabolism and elimination of drugs.
 Students learn how to apply mathematical principles to the study of pharmacokinetics.
 Also, students understand the physiological factors may change pharmacokinetic parameter.
 In addition, the pharmacokinetic and pharmacodynamic factors involved in drug response variability are discussed.
-Prerequisites: PMSC 3133 and P3233.
+Prerequisites: PMSC 3133 and PMSC 3233.